Tony Bennett: 1944–1950: World War II and after

 Benedetto stayed in Germany as part of the occupying force but was assigned to an informal Special Services band unit that would entertain nearby American forces.
-His dining with a black friend from high school – at a time when the Army was still racially segregated – led to his being demoted and reassigned to Graves Registration Service duties.
-Subsequently, he sang with the 314th Army Special Services Band under the stage name Joe Bari (a name he had started using before the war, chosen after the city and province in Italy and as a partial anagram of his family origins in Calabria).
+His dining with a black friend from high school—at a time when the Army was still racially segregated—led to his being demoted and reassigned to Graves Registration Service duties.
+Subsequently, he sang with the 314th Army Special Services Band under the stage name Joe Bari (a name he had started using before the war, chosen after the city and province in Italy, and as a partial anagram of his family origins in Calabria).
 He played with many musicians who would have post-war careers.

 Upon his discharge from the Army and return to the States in 1946, Benedetto studied at the American Theatre Wing on the GI Bill.
 He was taught the bel canto singing discipline, which would keep his voice in good shape for his entire career.
 He continued to perform wherever he could, including while waiting tables.
-Based upon a suggestion from a teacher at American Theatre Wing, he developed an unusual approach that involved imitating, as he sang, the style and phrasing of other musicians — such as that of Stan Getz's saxophone and Art Tatum's piano — helping him to improvise as he interpreted a song.
-He made a few recordings as Bari in 1949 for small Leslie Records, but they failed to sell.
+Based upon a suggestion from a teacher at the American Theatre Wing, he developed an unusual approach that involved imitating, as he sang, the style and phrasing of other musicians—such as that of Stan Getz's saxophone and Art Tatum's piano—helping him to improvise as he interpreted a song.
+He made a few recordings as Bari in 1949 for a small outfit called Leslie Records, but they failed to sell.

 In 1949, Pearl Bailey recognized Benedetto's talent and asked him to open for her in Greenwich Village.
 She had invited Bob Hope to the show.
-Hope decided to take Benedetto on the road with him and simplified his name to Tony Bennett.
-In 1950, Bennett cut a demo of "Boulevard of Broken Dreams" and was signed to the major Columbia Records label by Mitch Miller.
+Hope decided to take Benedetto on the road with him and shortened his name to Tony Bennett.
+In 1950, Bennett cut a demo of "Boulevard of Broken Dreams" and was signed to the major label Columbia Records by Mitch Miller.